TechSoupJup/landwind/README.md

 Landwind is a free and open-source landing page built for SaaS and product websites based on the Tailwind CSS utility-first framework and the Flowbite Component Library featuring a hero section, customer logos, feature sections, testimonials, pricing cards, FAQ section, pre-footer CTA button and a footer.

-Built with ❤️ by [Themesberg](https://themesberg.com) based on Tailwind CSS and Flowbite.
+Bu ilt with ❤️ by [Themesberg](https://themesberg.com) based on Tailwind CSS and Flowbite.

 ## Live preview